11th – 27th November 2023

 Bhirandiyara village to see Meghwal Embroidery: Meghwal people are known for their fine embroidery and colourful mud bhungas.

-Drive back to Bhuj and overnight stay at hotel.
+Drive back to Bhuj and overnight stay at a hotel.

 Early breakfast at hotel

-Later continue drive to Ahmedabad.
-On arrival check in at hotel.
+Later continued drive to Ahmedabad.
+On arrival check in at the hotel.

 Evening will be at leisure to relax.